 You use products from third parties and customize them with unique slogans or art.
 T-shirts, mugs, tote bags, cell phone cases, and hats are just some of the items you can customize.
 Not a designer?
 Hire one on sites like Fiverr.

 It’s simple and free to publish your own eBook or print book using services like Amazon and Draft2Digital.
 You can hire people to format your book or design covers using sites like 99designs and even hire ghostwriters on Freelancer.com.

 Design courses or templates or produce music or graphics that can be downloaded.
 You can sell digital products on Shopify, as well.

 How Much Does It Cost to Start a Business?

-Entrepreneur has a starting costs calculator to help you estimate your personal startup costs.
+The SBA has a startup costs calculator to help you estimate your personal startup costs.

 How Do I Qualify for a Business Loan?

 - Good credit score.
 Get your credit score and then follow these steps if you need to improve it.

 - Enough cash to cover outstanding loans.
 Your existing cash must cover not only debts and loans you already have but the new loan as well.

 - Strong assets.
 You’re more likely to qualify for a business loan if you have enough assets (such as cash and accounts receivable—or money owed by your clients) to cover the loan should you default.